 1. Training 2.
 Staying Hydration 3.
 Staying Fueled 4.
 Proper Pacing

 If you haven't done enough training, nothing else really matters, you will likely not finish no mater how well you do everything else on the list.
 If you are properly trained and do not stay hydrated you have almost no chance of finishing.
-You can take your time and rehydrate, but it will be very costly.
+You can take your time and re-hydrate, but it will be very costly.
 If you don't stay fueled you will "Bonk."
 Again, you can recover but it takes a while and you loose a lot of time.
 Pacing is a little less critical to finishing unless you go out at a marathon pace (Way too fast.)
 In that case you will die 20 to 25 in.
 You simply cannot go on.
 If you run too slow, you will finish, unless you go so slow you miss a cutoff.
-You time may not be as fast as you could have run, but in your first ultra or your first 50 or 100 mile race, finishing should be your primary goal.
+Your time may not be as fast as you could have run, but in your first ultra or your first 50 or 100 mile race, finishing should be your primary goal.
 Work on speed later.

 Training: Any time you are training for your first ultra the single most important factor is time.
 If you do not have time to train properly the race will likely be a frustrating experience.
 If you try to push your training faster the schedules in the outline suggest you may not even be able to run the race after all that work due to an injury.
 It is critical to increase your distance at a slow metered pace.
 Before attempting a 50 or 100 mile race it is also important to have lots of hours on trails learning how to stay hydrated and fueled without getting sick.
 Believe me, this takes practice.
-At this point I am training for my 7th and 8th 100 mile race and I still make mistakes in almost every race or find out what I thought was the perfect answer is not.
+At this point I am training for my 7th 100 mile race and I still make mistakes in almost every race or find out what I thought was the perfect answer is not.

 Go to this link for training guidelines: